UK Executive in Alberta with $500K Share Options: Section 128.1 Step-Up and Capital Gains Planning in 2026

 Alberta's top combined federal-provincial marginal rate of 48.00% is the second-lowest among major provinces (Saskatchewan edges it out at 47.50%).
 For a UK executive choosing between Toronto and Calgary postings, the provincial rate difference on capital gains is material:

-The Two-Tier Capital Gains Inclusion: Why Staging Dispositions Across Years Matters
+The Flat 50% Capital Gains Inclusion: Why Marginal-Bracket Smoothing Still Matters

-The break-even logic: if James expects the shares to appreciate further post-immigration, the opportunity cost of holding (continued growth) may exceed the tax saving from staging.
-If the shares are flat or he wants to de-risk GBP exposure, staging dispositions across 2-3 tax years is the clear win.
+The break-even logic: if James expects the shares to appreciate further post-immigration, the opportunity cost of holding (continued growth) may exceed the bracket-smoothing benefit of staging.
+If the shares are flat or he wants to de-risk GBP exposure, staging dispositions across years still helps when combined with putting part of the position in Catherine's name to access her lower brackets.

 The Canada-UK Double Taxation Convention: Avoiding Tax on the Same Gain Twice